Enhancing Lives with Adaptive Taekwondo and Music Skills

 Encouraging participants to engage in both adaptive Taekwondo and music can enhance their skills in each area.
 For instance, the discipline learned in Taekwondo can improve focus during music practice, while musical rhythm can enhance timing in martial arts movements.

 Many individuals have thrived by integrating both adaptive Taekwondo and music skills into their lives.
-For instance, a community center in a small town offers a program that combines these disciplines.
+At Jeonsa, our Taekwondo instructors are certified with the Traditional International Taekwondo Federation were ALL students train together.
+Participants are assisted in our general class not in a separate disability group.
 Participants have reported increased confidence, improved social skills, and a greater sense of belonging.

 Conclusion